modernben/forge-docs/1.0/accounts/source-control.md

 - GitHub
 - GitLab
 - Bitbucket
+- Custom

+### Using A Custom Git Provider

+If your Git Provider is not a first-party provider, then you may use the **Custom** option when installing your repository.

+1. Choose the **Custom** option.
+2. Add the generated SSH key to your source control provider.
+3. Provide the full repository path i.e. `git@provider.com:user/repository.git`

 ## Provider Management

 ### Connecting Providers

 You can connect to any of the supported source control providers at any time through the "Source Control" page in the account dashboard.

 ### Unlinking Providers